adlnet/xAPI-Spec/xAPI-Communication.md

 * <a name="3.2.s3.b2"></a>An LRS SHOULD return a message in the response explaining the cause of the error.

 * <a name="3.2.s3.b3"></a>An LRS SHOULD use content negotiation as described in [RFC 7231](http://tools.ietf.org/html/rfc7231#section-5.3) to decide the format of the error.

 * <a name="3.2.s3.b4"></a>An LRS SHOULD allow for plain text, HTML, and JSON responses for errors (using content negotiation).

-* <a name="3.2.s3.b5"></a>A Learning Record Provider SHOULD send an Accept header with requests to enable content negotiation.
+* <a name="3.2.s3.b5"></a>A Learning Record Provider SHOULD send an "Accept" header with requests to enable content negotiation.

-* <a name="3.2.s3.b6"></a>The LRS SHOULD* reject any request with `HTTP 400 Bad Request` status where the content type header does not match the content included in the request or where the structure of the request does not match the structure outlined in this specification for a particular content type.
-For example, if the content of the request is formatted as JSON, the content type is expected to be application/json.
+* <a name="3.2.s3.b6"></a>The LRS SHOULD* reject any request with `400 Bad Request` status where the content type header does not match the content included in the request or where the structure of the request does not match the structure outlined in this specification for a particular content type.
+For example, if the content of the request is formatted as JSON, the content type is expected to be `application/json`.
 If the content type is application/x-www-form-urlencoded it is expected that the request will include a method parameter as outlined in [Alternate Request Syntax](#alt-request-syntax).

-* <a name="3.2.s3.b7"></a>The LRS MUST reject with `HTTP 400 Bad Request` status any requests that use any parameters which the LRS does not recognize in their intended context in this specification.
+* <a name="3.2.s3.b7"></a>The LRS MUST reject with `400 Bad Request` status any requests that use any parameters which the LRS does not recognize in their intended context in this specification.
 ( __Note:__ LRSs MAY recognize and act on parameters not in this specification).

-* <a name="3.2.s3.b8"></a>The LRS MUST reject with `HTTP 400 Bad Request` status any requests that use any parameters matching parameters described in this specification in all but case.
+* <a name="3.2.s3.b8"></a>The LRS MUST reject with `400 Bad Request` status any requests that use any parameters matching parameters described in this specification in all but case.

 * <a name="3.2.s3.b9"></a>The LRS MUST reject a batch of statements if any Statement within that batch is rejected.

-* <a name="3.2.s3.b10"></a>The LRS MUST reject with `HTTP 403 Forbidden` status any request rejected by the LRS where the credentials associated with the request do not have permission to make that request.
+* <a name="3.2.s3.b10"></a>The LRS MUST reject with `403 Forbidden` status any request rejected by the LRS where the credentials associated with the request do not have permission to make that request.

-* <a name="3.2.s3.b11"></a>The LRS MUST reject with `HTTP 413 Request Entity Too Large` status any request rejected by the LRS where the size of the Attachment, Statement or document is larger than the maximum allowed by the LRS.
+* <a name="3.2.s3.b11"></a>The LRS MUST reject with `413 Request Entity Too Large` status any request rejected by the LRS where the size of the Attachment, Statement or document is larger than the maximum allowed by the LRS.

 * <a name="3.2.s3.b12"></a>The LRS MAY choose any Attachment, Statement and document size limits and MAY vary this limit on any basis, e.g., per authority.

 * <a name="3.2.s3.b13"></a>The LRS MUST reject with `429 Too Many Requests` status any request rejected by the LRS where the request is rejected due to too many requests being received by a particular Client or set of credentials in a given amount of time.

 * <a name="3.2.s3.b14"></a>The LRS MAY choose any rate limit and MAY vary this limit on any basis, e.g., per authority.

 The following requirements exist for the purposes of conformance testing, to ensure that any limitations or permissions implemented by the LRS do not affect the running of conformance testing software.

 * <a name="3.2.s3.b15"></a>The LRS SHOULD* be configurable not to reject any requests from a particular set of credentials on the basis of permissions.
 This set of credentials SHOULD* be used for conformance testing but MAY be deleted/deactivated on live systems.

 * <a name="3.2.s3.b16"></a>The LRS MUST be configurable to accept Attachments, Statements or documents of any reasonable size (see above).

 * <a name="3.2.s3.b17"></a>The LRS MUST be configurable to accept requests at any reasonable rate.